New Zealand 2010 "Ancient Reptiles of New Zealand"

 Opening of New Zealand's National Museum (Te Papa) on stamps from 1998, MiNr.: 1657-1658, Scott: 1482-1483.

 Most of the fossil bones and teeth discovered by Joan Wiffen and her colleagues are housed within the National Palaeontological Collections held by GNS Science, Lower Hutt.
-Some are on loan to to the Museum of New Zealand Te Papa Tongarewa (Te Papa) for display in Wellington, including the first dinosaur fossil ever found in New Zealand: a theropod tail vertebra.
+Some are on loan to the Museum of New Zealand Te Papa Tongarewa (Te Papa) for display in Wellington, including the first dinosaur fossil ever found in New Zealand: a theropod tail vertebra.

 Also housed at the Te Papa in Wellington is a remarkable dinosaur fossil from Sussex, England.
-It is a fossil tooth that is considered to be the very first fossil to be recognised as 'dinosaur'.
+It is a fossil tooth that is considered to be the very first fossil to be recognised as a 'dinosaur'.
 Its finding in a quarry near Cuckfield in 1820 is attributed to Mary-Anne Mantell, wife of palaeontologist Gideon Mantell.
 Gideon Mantell formally described his wife's famous fossil in 1822 and named it 'Iguanodon'.

 It is housed in New Zealand because his son Walter built a career in the early colonial days of New Zealand (1840s to 1880s) and was a key figure in the development of the Colonial Museum (now Te Papa).
 He inherited his father's belongings in the 1850s, including the Iguanodon tooth.